By Lisa Hage modified Dec 22, 2025

 Listeners who want a huge library and want to keep their books forever.

-Libby links to your local library and allows you to borrow ebooks and audiobooks and access them free of charge.
+Libby links to your local library and allows you to borrow ebooks and audiobooks and access them free of charge, and it is considered one of the best alternatives to Audible by many users.

 You can wait a long time to get new or popular titles.